Seated Pike Compression

 What is Seated Pike Compression:

-The Seated Pike Compression is a core exercise that primarily works the rectus abdominis and hip flexor muscles and is a prerequisite exercise for the L-sit.
-It involves being in a seated pike position and lifting the legs off the ground by hip flexion movement to contract the rectus abdominis.
+The Seated Pike Compression is a core exercise that primarily works the rectus abdominis with the hip flexors and is a prerequisite exercise for the L-sit.
+It involves being in a seated pike position and lifting the legs off the ground through both spinal and hip flexion.

 Key Benefits: